btrettel/flt/README.md

 - fad.f90: Forward-mode automatic differentiation. (complete but not yet added)
 - fps.f90: Module for Monte Carlo sensitivity analysis on floating point operations to help identify expressions contributing to floating point inaccuracy.
 This allows to find operations with inaccuracy worse than a threshold, rather than finding *all* inexact floating-point operations as tools like gfortran's `ffpe-trap=inexact` do.
 The latter approach leads to too many reported problems.
 Prioritizing floating-point errors by their magnitude makes sense.
     - parker_monte_1997-1
+- f90lint: Simple linter for Fortran to enforce anything that can't be enforced with a regex linter.
 - fmut: A primitive mutation tester for Fortran, written in Fortran.
 (A functional prototype written in Python is complete, but too sloppy for me to release.)
     - Run fmut on flt to spot gaps in the tests.
 - logging.f90
     - Test `stdout` optional argument.
     - Add `box_print` and other non-structured logging for the most important messages that I don't want to miss.
+- semgrep static analysis